julianmendez/tabulas/docs/README.md

 - **Tabula.Properties**, using a sort of [Java Properties](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/Properties.html#load-java.io.Reader-) syntax,
 but defining the same property name for multiple objects.

+In addition, there are two alternatives to export the metadata as schema:
+- **JSON Schema**, for [JSON Schema](https://json-schema.org/), a vocabulary to annotate and validate JSON documents
+- **Rx YAML**, for [Rx](http://rx.codesimply.com/), schemata tool for JSON/YAML

 ## Download